conan-io/docs/reference/conanfile/attributes.rst

 -------

-This **optional attribute** declares the set of files that should be exported and stored side by side the *conanfile.py* file to make the recipe work: other python files that the recipe will import, some text file with data to read,...
+This **optional attribute** declares the set of files that should be exported and stored side by side with the *conanfile.py* file to make the recipe work: other python files that the recipe will import, some text file with data to read,...

 The ``exports`` field can declare one single file or pattern, or a list of any of the previous